Open-Collective-Foundation/docs/what-we-offer/fiscal-hosting.md

 ## Further Reading

-We definitely encourage you to read more about fiscal hosting to make the most informed decision for your initiative!
+We definitely encourage you to read more about fiscal hosting to make the most informed decision for your Collective!
 When you are ready, check out [how to get started with Open Collective Foundation](../getting-started/how-to-apply/).

 * [Fiscal Sponsorship: A Balanced Overview](https://nonprofitquarterly.org/fiscal-sponsorship-a-balanced-overview/), Nonprofit Quarterly
 * _Fiscal Sponsorship: 6 Ways To Do It Right_, by Gregory L. Colvin
 * [What Is Fiscal Sponsorship?](https://www.adlercolvin.com/blog/2012/10/15/what-is-fiscal-sponsorship/), Adler & Colvin
 * [Guidelines for Comprehensive Fiscal Sponsorship](http://s3.amazonaws.com/nnfs/file\_assets/d0758100838a/NNFS%20Guidelines%20for%20Comprehensive%20Fiscal%20Sponsorship.pdf), National Network of Fiscal Sponsors

 Feel free to also read [our listing](https://fiscalsponsordirectory.org/?page\_id=8009) or explore other fiscal sponsors on the Fiscal Sponsor Directory.
-Finding the right fit between an initiative and fiscal sponsor is a two-way street, so we welcome your questions.
+Finding the right fit between an Collective and fiscal sponsor is a two-way street, so we welcome your questions.